-Therefore, finding and rectifying a short circuit in your boat is quite critical for a comfortable boating experience.
+Therefore, finding and rectifying a short circuit in your boat is critical for a comfortable boating experience.

 In this post, we will explore the short circuits in boats.
 I will share some techniques to identify the shorts.
 Moreover, there are some tips for you to avoid such problems from occurring in the future.